Saturday, August 10, 2024

 Revere’s contribution to the cause was very similar, and why Fischer invests him with such importance.
 As a person, however, he remains an enigma in Fischer’s hands, a mysterious figure who clung to the shadows even during his day in the spotlight.
 He doesn’t come alive.

 Paul Revere, painted late in life.
-His part in American history was somewhat obscured, Fischer notes, first by the desire of rebel leaders to obscure the British attacks on Lexington and Concord had been expected, later by revisionists who belittled him.
+His part in American history was somewhat obscured, Fischer notes, first by the desire of rebel leaders to obscure that the British attacks on Lexington and Concord had been expected, later by revisionists who belittled him.
 Fischer makes clear Revere shone both in the saddle and behind the scenes.

 Painting by Chester Harding from https://www.nytimes.com/2019/09/11/arts/design/paul-revere-beyond-midnight.html